Jordan Tannahill recommends three books written about captivity

 No Friend but the Mountains by Behrouz Boochani, translated by Omid Tofighian

 "Behrouz Boochani is a Kurdish-Iranian writer activist who fled Iran seeking asylum.
 In 2008, he was human smuggled in a leaking ship from Indonesia to Christmas Island off the coast of Australia.
-The book was intercepted and he was brought to Manus Island which was the immigration detention centre designed to stymie the flow of asylum seekers into Australia.
+The boat was intercepted and he was brought to Manus Island which was the immigration detention centre designed to stymie the flow of asylum seekers into Australia.

 "He was kept on Manus Island for months and months and wrote a harrowing account of his imprisonment there.
 He wrote the entire book through WhatsApp messages that eventually made their way to his Farsi translator in London.
 This is a great theme throughout captivity literature — the means of writing these texts dictate the content of the texts.
 The book is a testament of the human spirit's power to overcome and resist a system that seeks to crush it."